Home > Library > Research Methodology > Quantitative Research Questionnaire – Types & Examples

 Types of Survey Questionnaires in Quantitative Research

-Quantitative research questionnaires have close-ended questions that allow the researchers to measure accurate and specific responses from the participants.
-They don’t contain open-ended questions like qualitative research, where the response is measured by interviews and focus groups.
-Good combinations of questions are used in the quantitative research survey.
+They don’t contain open-ended questions, unlike qualitative research, where responses are measured through interviews and focus groups.
+Effective combinations of questions are used in quantitative research surveys.

 However, here are the types of surveys in quantitative research: